apple/swift-temporal-sdk/Sources/Temporal/Documentation.docc/Workflows/Developing-Workflows.md

             approverID: approverID,
         )
     }

     // ... signal handler ...
 }
 ```

 Query handlers must be synchronous, and can throw errors.
 They can't perform
 activities or other asynchronous operations.
+Because workflows are structs,
+query handlers provide compile-time safety: they are non-mutating by default,
+guaranteeing they cannot modify workflow state.
 Use custom input and output types
 for queries to maintain backward compatibility.

 By default, the signal name is the unqualified capitalized method name.